urikalish/octane-anomaly-analysis/README.md

 ## Technical Overview

-The code is a simple NodeJs script which communicates with your Octane instance via REST API.
+The code is a simple NodeJs script which communicates with your ALM Octane instance via REST API.

 ## Prerequisites